JunaidQadirB/Bookmarklet-Boilerplate/README.md

 2- Rename `MyApp` to yourliking or leave it as is.

+3- Specify `baseUrl`

-3- Go to the `main()` function.
+4- Go to the `main()` function.
 This is the place where you can do your stuff.

-4- Finally, add this anchor tag on your website and ask people to bookmark it.
+5- Finally, add this anchor tag on your website and ask people to bookmark it.

         <a href="javascript:(function(){var e=document.createElement("script");e.type="text/javascript";e.async=true;e.src="http://url/of/js/MyApp.js";var t=document.getElementsByTagName("script")[0];t.parentNode.insertBefore(e,t)})()">MyApp Bookmarklet</a>